 - New Hartford Diner.
 Opens at 6 am.

 - Dunkin’ Donuts at New Hartford.
-Opens at 4 am.
-I hit this spot when I want to be on the water by 5 am for a Trico hatch.
+I hit this spot when I want to be on the water early for a Trico hatch.

 - Per Damon Matus’ recommendation, I recently went to the Better Half Bistro.
 It was great.
 It offers sandwiches and freshly-baked goods, along with awesome service.
 It is located next to UpCountry, and so, is you can grab both food and gear in one stop.